Xavier-IV/Calculator/README.md

 #Features
 Calculator is a Java powered software that calculates mathematical expressions with postfix expressions.

+######New Features :
+* Added functionality to read input.txt file, and process the data from it
+* User has options for keyboard input or file input.

 #### Requirement

 This program require Java of minimum 1.7 to be installed on your system.
 Type: